Buying and Selling Cryptocurrencies

 In-Person Meetups: Following Bitcoin's launch in 2009, in-person meetups were the most popular method for crypto trading.
 A number of online platforms, such as one called LocalCryptos, still function as intermediaries to connect crypto enthusiasts and traders with each other.
 However, the growth of cryptocurrency exchanges, and growing regulations of digital assets, has diminished the popularity of this method.

 Futures Exchanges: Futures are an indirect method of buying or selling cryptocurrencies.
-With futures, you bet on an asset’s price on a specific date in the future.
-Crypto futures culminate in the digital delivery of the cryptocurrency at the end of the trading period.
+With futures, you bet on what you think an asset’s price will be on a specific date in the future, usually with a predetermined amount of leverage that is typically between 2x and 150x.
+Crypto futures culminate in the digital delivery of the cryptocurrency at the end of the trading period, giving the investor either a profit or loss depending on the outcome of their bet.

 How to Buy and Sell Cryptocurrency